02 April 2026

 forever and ever.
 Amen.

-Agnus Dei LSB 198
+Agnus Dei 198

 C O Christ, Thou Lamb of God, that takest away the sin of the world, have mercy upon us.